 I love me a good Shakshuka.
 Tasty and Son’s is part of a small conglomerate of American New style restaurants.
-With heavy Mediterranean vibes they offer family sized shareable portions.
-Combining the best that the Pacific Northwest has to offer with a distinctively Israeli flare Tasty and Son’s gives a vibe of community, modernism and taste.
+With heavy Mediterranean vibes, they offer family sized shareable portions.
+Combining the best that the Pacific Northwest has to offer with a distinctively Israeli flare Tasty and Son’s gives a vibe of community, modernism, and style.
 This is a great place to go with a small group of friends to break bread and have great conversation in between mouthfuls.

-At the end of the day there are so many awesome brunch places in this city.
+At the end of the day, there are so many awesome brunch places in this city.
 I could go on for years but these are my favorites.
-You’ll find some in big magazines and others you may not have heard of.
+You’ll find some in big magazines and others you may never hear of unless you’re a local.
 I am ALWAYS looking for suggestions so if you have any PLEASE share in the comments and I’ll check them out!